John Chester Craven: Early career

+Craven resigned from the M&LR in May 1845 and then became Locomotive Engineer for the Eastern Counties Railway at Stratford Works but little is known of his work there.
+In December 1847 he took up his principal post as Locomotive, Carriage and Wagon Superintendent of the London, Brighton and South Coast Railway following the dismissal of John Gray.

 Brighton

 Craven re-organised and greatly enlarged Brighton railway works, and recruited skilled engineers from Leeds thereby enabling locomotives to be built there for the first time.
 He built useful and reliable locomotives but believed that standardisation of locomotive design held back progress.
 Instead he followed a policy of producing classes of one or two locomotives designed for specific duties.
 This proved to be expensive and eventually created a chaotic maintenance situation on the railway.
 By the time he left office there were seventy-two different designs of locomotive in use.
 When the directors pressed him to reduce the number of new classes in 1869, Craven offered his resignation.
 This was accepted by the directors and he was succeeded by William Stroudley.

 Following his resignation Craven was frequently employed as a consultant on engineering projects.
 He was also active in local politics.
 He died at Brighton in 1887.

-Four carriages of Craven's design survive, Nosd.
-35, 94, 221 and 204 all on the Bluebell Railway awaiting restoration.
+Four carriages of Craven's design survive, Nos.
+35, 94, 221 and 204, on the Bluebell Railway awaiting restoration.